 Pay attention to outdated revisions, broken references, duplicate forms, obsolete versions still in use, or procedures that say one thing while operations do something else.
 Auditors often detect that kind of mismatch very quickly.

-For a faster preparation process, use a structured documentation pack or audit-ready templates so your team is not rebuilding records at the last minute.
+For a faster preparation process, use a structured documentation pack or audit-ready templates so your team does not have to rebuild records at the last minute.

 4. Check records, not just documents